alecdalelio/alloydemo/README.md

 ### Common Issues

 **Port Conflicts**
-- Backend runs on port 5001 (not 5000 due to macOS AirPlay)
+- Backend runs on port 5000 by default, automatically falls back to 5001 if busy
 - Frontend runs on port 3000
+- Frontend automatically tries both ports to connect to backend
-- Use `lsof -i :5001` to check if port is available
+- Use `lsof -i :5000` or `lsof -i :5001` to check port availability

 **CORS Errors**
 - Ensure backend is running before frontend